rcsb/mmtf/spec.md

 *Type*: [Map](#types)

 *Description*: A field meant to store any information at all.
-There are no length restrictions associated with this field.
-We encourage you to apply our encoding techniques to your application data to reduce file sizes!

 *Convention key:value pairs*